bob1de/hass-apps/docs/apps/schedy/tips-and-tricks.rst

     binary_sensor.kids_window:
       window_room: kids

-Now, a new rule which sets the temperature to ``OFF`` when a window in the current room is open is added.
+Now, a new rule which overlais the temperature with ``OFF`` when a window in the current room is open is added.
 We place it at the top of the ``schedule_prepend`` configuration section to have it applied to all rooms as their first rule.